 The fundamental requirement that all existing transliterations must be convertible to STA implies that this must not lead to loss of information.
 This can be verified by making the back conversion, which should result in an exact copy of the original file.
 When doing this test, issues appear with both the CD and the GC transliterations, which need to be dealt with.
 The case of the CD transliteration can be used by way of demonstration.

-The following table shows a number of Voynich chararacter sequences, their Currier representation and the their STA representation based on the decisions described above.
+The following table shows a few Voynich chararacter sequences, their Currier representation and the their STA representation based on the decisions described above.

-In the case of this transliteration, it is not possible to assume that these are mistakes, but rather they are likely to be intentional.
+In the case of this transliteration, it is not possible to assume that these are mistakes, but these were certainly intentional choices.
 Both issues can be resolved by identifying separate STA codes for the characters that are included in the strings of "i" ending with l and m .
 We may call these the 'bound' versions of these characters.
 Specifically:

 We now have the problem that these characters will appear in STA-encoded files as different characters, which was almost certainly not intended by the transcriber.
 This can be resolved by implementing a 'regularisation' step.
 If we consider the use of the codes B7, B8, etc. for these cases as 'level 0' STA (= most complete), it can be regularised to 'level 1' STA by substituting B7 by B2, B7 by B3, etc. The level-0 STA file can be reverted back to the original file, but the level-1 STA file cannot, because the distinction between bound and unbound characters has been lost.